nicholas-ko-zy/nicholas-ko-zy.github.io/draft.md

 permalink: /draft/
 ---

-# More Separation For A Better Cycling Experience in Singapore
+# More Separation, More Seamless Cycling

-Learning mathematics in university has given me a habit of generalising problems I've been thinking about.
-One specific problem I tried to generalise since the start of the year was, "How do I make cycling feel more seamless in Singapore?".
-After reading <em>"Shifting Gears"</em>, by Susan Handy, I realised the generalised version of my problem was "How do we increase separation for cyclists given limited land-use?".
-I will propose a few ideas below.

-What is separation?
-Separation is about having dedicated space for (i) different modes of transportation and (ii) travel directions.
-An example that has both types of separation is the two-way bike paths.
+I believe cycling can be made more seamless in Singapore if there was more separation between cyclists and pedestrians, as well as cyclists and cars.
+What is separation?[^1] Separation is about having dedicated space for (i) different modes of transportation and (ii) travel directions.

+The two-way bike path is an example of infrastructure that has both kinds of separation.[^2] The two-way bike path separates cyclists from pedestrians and cars, as well as cyclists cycling in opposite directions.
+The bike path frees the cyclist to go faster because it removes the mental load of reacting to others travelling at different speeds and directions.
+Cycling feels seamless on a bike path is because our brains are better at reacting to objects moving at similar speeds relative to us.
+The larger the difference in speeds, the shorter the reaction time.
+That's why driving on an uncongested highway lane at 90 km/h feels comfortable but trying to change lanes while you're completely stopped on that same highway feels dangerous.
+The end result of cycling on shared paths or the road is that the trip feels less seamless because you're trying not to hit someone or get hit by someone.

 [Insert image of the bike path in Singapore]

-Why does separation matter?
-Separating modes allows cyclists to travel faster and safer.
-Separation reduces the differences in speeds by giving each mode a dedicated space for travel.
-On bike paths, cyclists are freed from worrying about hitting a slower pedestrian on a shared path or getting hit by a much faster car on the road.
-The reason behind this is that our brains are better at reacting to objects moving at similar speeds relative to us.
-The larger the difference in speeds, the shorter the reaction time.
-That's why crusing on an uncongested highway lane at 90 km/h feels comfortable but driving at that speed in a residential area is a receipe for murder.
-The second form of separation is to separate people travelling in different directions.
-Separating travel direction reduces the consideration of having to avoid crashing into someone going in opposite directions.

-A solution to my specific problem, "How do I make my cycling trips feel more seamless in Singapore?", would be to add bike paths.
-The bike path frees the cyclist to go faster than they would on a shared path because they do not have to worry about the short reaction times to avoid hitting a pedestrian.
-Likewise, pedestrians can walk leisurely without worrying about giving way to a cyclist on a shared path.
-Some bike paths also come with barriers to protect the cyclists from getting hit by a faster moving cars.
-But thinking about my problems within a such a limited scope glosses over the fact that Singapore is a land-scarce city-state with many other competing land-uses.
-So what then?
-Well, I think this brings us to the idea of increasing the capacity of the infrastructure that serves the most amout of people.
-As of 2025, roughly 23% of households own cars which mean the remaining 87% of households do not.
-I don't think the land-use allocation today around HDB estates reflects that reality.

-I believe walking and and cycling can be made more seamless in Singapore, if there was more separation between bicycles, pedestrians and cars, and different

-Before I go into the practical changes Singapore can make, I wanted to introduce three general categories that I came up with to describe a typical cycling or walking route.
+Before I go into the practical changes Singapore can make to increase separation, I wanted to introduce three general categories that I came up with to describe a typical cycling trip.
 Depending on the category, I have a different interpretation of separation and consequently, a different recommendation for increasing separation.
-I will be referring to land parcels surrounded by roads as 'tracts'.
+For the sake of this post, I will be referring to land parcels surrounded by roads as 'tracts'.
+In general, I think cycling trips can be broken up as a sequence of shorter trips that fall into one of three categories:

 **Categories**

-1. Travelling along the perimeter of the tract
+1. **Travelling along the perimeter of the tract**: The path follows along the road and is usually shared between cyclists and pedestrians.

-2. Travelling across tracts
+2. **Travelling across tracts**: Cycling across an intersection, where there mixture of cyclists, pedestrians and cars.

-3. Travelling within tracts.
+3. **Travelling within tracts**:

 <div style="display: flex; gap: 10px; width: 100%; aspect-ratio: 16 / 9; max-height: 400px;">
     <img src="/img/blog/20260523_SeparationInPlanning/moving_around_within_tracts.png" alt="Moving Around & Within a Tract" style="flex: 1; width: 0; height: 100%; object-fit: cover;">